abdulrasheed24112/News/README.md

 # News
 - This is an android app using retrofit libarary.
 # Retrofit
-  is a REST Client for Java and Android.
+  Retrofit is a REST Client for Java and Android.
 It makes it relatively easy to retrieve and upload JSON (or other structured data) via a REST based webservice
 # Description
 - Get the lates news around the world
 - Retrieves data from The News API